 Brand awareness is notoriously difficult to measure.
 Because brand awareness strategies are typically top-of-funnel tactics that serve as touchpoints throughout the customer journey, it’s often hard to attribute leads and customers to them specifically.

 But just because you can’t always obviously see brand awareness working doesn’t mean it’s not effective.
 It’s kind of like your robot vacuum.
 You may not notice it running every time, but you know it’s working when you see how clean your floors are.
 And instead of sucking up dirt, brand awareness strategies are sucking up new customers for your business.

 But with any marketing strategy that you’re spending your budget on, it’s not enough to feel like it’s working—you want to know for sure.
 With cold, hard data.

 - Exactly how to measure brand awareness

-- The brand awareness metrics that matter most
+- The brand awareness metrics and KPIs that matter most